JiHong88/suneditor/README.md

         'outdent', 'indent',
         'align', 'horizontalRule', 'list', 'lineHeight',
         'table', 'link', 'image', 'video', 'audio', /** 'math', */ // You must add the 'katex' library at options to use the 'math' plugin.
+        /** 'imageGallery', */ // You must add the "imageGalleryUrl".
         'fullScreen', 'showBlocks', 'codeView',
         'preview', 'print', 'save', 'template']
     ]